How to Hike Tent Ridge Trail in Kananaskis Country

 There is not much cell service in the Canadian Rockies.
 In case of emergencies, we carry an emergency beacon with GPS.

-How Long Does the Tent Ridge Hike Take?
+How Long Does This Hike Take?

 How Hard is Tent Ridge Trail?

-Which Way Should You Tent Ridge?
+Which Way Should You Hike Tent Ridge?

-Number one, then you just have the steep scramble up and not down, making it much less scary.
+I do not recommend going this way.
+Instead, walk to the left of the parking lot until you find the trail and go clockwise for two reasons.
+Number one, you just have the steep scramble up and not down, making it much less scary.
 Number two, because once you gain the ridge, you’ll have breathtaking 360° views of Spray Lakes in front of you, instead of behind, for the remainder of the ridgeline.

 When Can You Enjoy the Tent Ridge Hike?